kinogmt/vag/readme.md

 Vagrant file and some scripts to start docker, k8s, nomad and consul on CentOS or Fedora.
-It is supporting only AWS and libvert now but it looks not very difficult to use other providers.
+It is supporting only AWS and libvert now.

 Note that k8s, nomad and consul are installed and started only on *CentOS* for now.